Please be careful when handling gasoline!

 About the dangers of gasoline

-- Gasoline is a substance that evaporates even at a temperature of minus 40 degrees Celsius and ignites even with a small fire source and burns explosively.
-The container that holds gasoline must be made of a material with a certain strength and its capacity is limited according to fire regulations.
+- Gasoline is a substance that vaporizes even at temperatures of -40 degrees Celsius, ignites even a small fire source, and burns explosively.
+Containers containing gasoline must be made of a material with a certain level of strength and their capacity is limited by fire regulations.

-- In particular, do not put gasoline in polyethylene cans for kerosene, as static electricity may cause ignition, which is extremely dangerous.
+- In particular, never pour gasoline into a polyethylene can for kerosene, as static electricity can ignite it, which is extremely dangerous.

-- Gasoline vapor is heavier than air, so it tends to stagnate and form a flammable atmosphere over a wide area, so there is a risk of ignition due to static electricity generated at a distance or an open flame from a lighter.
+- Gasoline vapor is heavier than air, so it tends to stagnate and form a flammable atmosphere over a wide area, creating a risk of ignition from distant sources such as static electricity or an open flame from a lighter.

 About gasoline cans

-- Do not place gasoline cans in direct sunlight or high temperatures.
+- Do not place gasoline cans in places exposed to direct sunlight or high temperatures.

 - When handling gasoline cans, be sure to check the safety of your surroundings and stop the engine.

-- Bleed the gas before opening the lid of the gasoline can.
+- Please bleed the air before opening the lid of the gasoline can.

-- When using a gasoline carrying can, read the instruction manual carefully and handle it appropriately.
+- When using a gasoline can, please read the instruction manual carefully and handle it properly.

 Related Links